- Arts and Design

 4. Scarecrow Centerpiece

 It'll be easy to make a Fall centerpiece for Halloween and Thanksgiving this year.
-Just follow the directions given at The Party Animal to make this scarecrow centerpiece.
+Just follow the directions given at Crafts by Amanda to make this scarecrow centerpiece.
 Although the directions use a coffee can for the scarecrow, the same instructions can be used with an oatmeal box.

 5. Cereal Box Elephant